kohya-ss/sd-scripts/docs/config_README-en.md

-# Original by kohya-ss
+Original by kohya-ss
-# A.I Translation by Model: NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO, editing by Darkstorm2150
+A.I Translation by Model: NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO, editing by Darkstorm2150

+# Config Readme

 This README is about the configuration files that can be passed with the `--dataset_config` option.